toxic0berliner/healthapp/README.md

   * copy config.sample.json and name it config.json
   * edit config.json and fill the values.
   * run npm install
+  * import the file backend/database-init.json into your firebase database using the firebase web console
   * run npm start
 * finally, browse to your project's url !